Uddhav2404/Soonami/README.md

 # Soonami
-This app is used to find Soonami alert using api keys.
+This app is used to find tsunami alert using api keys.

 Using AsyncTask which helps in background threads Limitaions Of AsyncTask